George Clinton (funk musician)

-George Edward Clinton (born July 22, 1941) is an American singer, songwriter, record producer and bandleader.
+George Edward Clinton (born July 22, 1941) is an American singer, songwriter, record producer, and bandleader.
 His Parliament-Funkadelic collective (which primarily recorded under the distinct band names Parliament and Funkadelic) developed an influential and eclectic form of funk music during the 1970s that drew on Afrofuturism, outlandish fashion, psychedelia, and surreal humor.
-He launched his solo career with the 1982 album Computer Games and would go on to influence 1990s hip-hop and G-funk.
+He launched his solo career with the 1982 album Computer Games and went on to influence 1990s hip-hop and G-funk.

-Clinton is regarded, along with James Brown and Sly Stone, as one of the foremost innovators of funk music.
+Clinton is regarded, along with James Brown and Sly Stone, as one of the foremost innovators of funk.
 He was inducted into the Rock and Roll Hall of Fame in 1997, alongside 15 other members of Parliament-Funkadelic.
 In 2019, he and Parliament-Funkadelic were given Grammy Lifetime Achievement Awards.

 Early life

-George Edward Clinton was born in Kannapolis, North Carolina, grew up in Plainfield, New Jersey, and as of 2024 has lived in Tallahassee, Florida for thirty years.
+George Edward Clinton was born in Kannapolis, North Carolina, grew up in Plainfield, New Jersey, and as of 2026 has lived in Tallahassee, Florida for 32 years.
 During his teen years, Clinton formed a doo-wop group inspired by Frankie Lymon & the Teenagers called the Parliaments, while straightening hair at a barbershop in Plainfield, New Jersey.
+Clinton is color blind.
+In a conversation with artist Amadour, Clinton stated, "I see light gray, dark gray, black, and white.
+I can feel the tones and shades, just like dogs.
+I was a barber at one point.
+So I know how to fade in more ways than just looking at the colors.
+I can fade just from the shapes of things and their feeling.
+I started trying to intellectualize it, writing it down and thinking how do you do this?"
 The West End of Plainfield was once home to a barbershop on 216 Plainfield Avenue known as "Silk Palace".
 Owned in part by Clinton, it was staffed by various members of Parliament-Funkadelic, and known as the "hangout for all the local singers and musicians" in Plainfield's 1950s and 1960s doo-wop, soul, rock, and proto-funk music scene.